Frequently Asked Questions

 Can I pursue multiple programs at once?

-Yes.
+Yes for our master’s programs.
 We have several multiple degree options.
 Students may do a dual degree within Penn Engineering.
 However, you have to complete at least one semester in your entry program before you can apply to begin an additional program.
 You can find more information here.
+You may only apply to one Doctoral program.

 Please note, if you apply and are admitted to multiple programs, you may only enroll in one program to start your graduate career.
 You can apply to the second program after you have completed at least one semester, per the Graduate Student Handbook requirements.